 The entity-wide statements and governmental fund statements have been combined as allowed for single-purpose governmental activities.
 The Statement of Net Position and the Governmental Fund Balance Sheet have been combined into a single presentation, with adjustments indicated to move from fund totals to the entity-wide totals.
 Similarly, the Statement of Activities and the Governmental Funds Statement of Revenues, Expenditures, Other Financing Sources (Uses), and Changes in Fund Balances have also been combined.
 Eliminations have been made to minimize the double counting of internal activities.
-Governmental activities are financed primarily through property taxes, investment earnings, grants and contributions, and charges for services to other governments and for medical transport revenues.
+Governmental activities are financed primarily through property taxes, investment earnings, grants and contributions, and charges for services to other governments and for emergency medical transport revenues.

-Separate financial statements are provided for governmental funds and the proprietary fund and the latter is included in the government-wide financial statements.
+Separate financial statements are provided for governmental funds and the proprietary fund with the latter included in the government-wide financial statements.
+A separate financial statement is also provided for the fiduciary fund.